scionsamurai/tonights-review/README.md

 ## Philosophy and Approach

 Jim believes in continuous learning, best practices, and a problem-solving approach.
-Through Jim's Code Blog, the aim is to simplify coding concepts and inspire fellow developers on their coding journey.
+Through Tonights Review Blog, the aim is to simplify coding concepts and inspire fellow developers on their coding journey.

 ## Disclaimer

 While Jim strives for accuracy, readers are encouraged to conduct their own research and exercise caution, especially in practical applications of coding advice shared on the blog.

-Check out the site at [jimscode.blog](https://www.jimscode.blog)! 🌐
+Check out the site at [tonightsreview.com](https://www.tonightsreview.com)! 🌐

 **Happy coding!** 🚀👨‍💻